Beyond Shannon Limits: Quantum Communications through Quantum Paths: Abstract

 \section{Abstract}

+A crucial step towards the 6th generation (6G) of networks would be a shift in communication paradigm beyond the limits of Shannon's theory.
 In both classical and quantum Shannon's information theory, communication channels are generally assumed to combine through \textit{classical trajectories}, so that the associated network path traversed by the information carrier is well-defined.
-Counter-intuitively, quantum mechanics enables a quantum information carrier to propagate through a \textit{quantum trajectory}, i.e., through a path such that the causal order of the constituting communications channels becomes indefinite.
-Quantum trajectories exhibit astonishing features, such as providing non-null capacity even when no information can be sent through any classical trajectory.
-But the fundamental question of investigating the ultimate rates achievable with quantum trajectories is an open and crucial problem.
-To this aim, in this paper, we derive closed-form expressions for both the upper- and the lower-bound on the quantum capacity achievable via a quantum trajectory.
-The derived expressions depend, remarkably, on computable single-letter quantities.
-Our findings reveal the substantial advantage achievable with a quantum trajectory over any classical combination of the communications channels in terms of ultimate achievable communication rates.
-Furthermore, we identify the region where a quantum trajectory incontrovertibly outperforms the amount of transmissible information beyond the limits of conventional quantum Shannon theory, and we quantify this advantage over classical trajectories through a conservative estimate.
+Counter-intuitively, quantum mechanics enables a quantum information carrier to propagate through a \textit{quantum path}, i.e., through a path such that the causal order of the constituting communications channels becomes indefinite.
+Quantum paths exhibit astonishing features, such as providing non-null capacity even when no information can be sent through any classical path.
+In this paper, we study the quantum capacity achievable via a quantum path and establish upper and the lower bounds for it.
+Our findings reveal the substantial advantage achievable with a quantum path over any classical placements of communications channels in terms of ultimate achievable communication rates.
+Furthermore, we identify the region where a quantum path incontrovertibly outperforms the amount of transmissible information beyond the limits of conventional quantum Shannon's theory, and we quantify this advantage over classical paths through a conservative estimate.